fukafuka35/python_creates_en_ja_movies/README.md

-I am researching how to easily acquire English.
+I am researching how to easily acquire English.<br>
 To do this, I create "English Vocabulary Listening" videos, upload them to YouTube, and listen to them.
 I store English words and their Japanese translations in an Excel file, and use Python to generate videos with spoken audio.